neurofractal/OPM-oxford/01_OPM_preprocessing_forOSLcourse.md

-## Detect Bad Chans from PSD
+## Detect Bad Chans from the PSD

-#### Mark bad chans based on the PSD using an interative plot - I will soon add this to osl-ephys
+#### Mark bad chans based on the PSD using a statistic threshold - this is being added to osl-ephys

 ```python